en_USEnglish

 10.1 RAD methodology principles

 Rapid Application Development (RAD) is a software development approach that emphasizes speed and flexibility.
-RAD principles include close collaboration between developers and end-users, rapid delivery of functional prototypes and reuse of existing software components.
-Close collaboration enables users' requirements to be gathered quickly, and designs to be validated as the development process progresses.
-Rapid delivery of functional prototypes enables real-time adjustments to be made, ensuring that the final product meets user expectations.
-Reuse of existing software components saves time and development effort.
+RAD principles include close collaboration between developers and end users, rapid delivery of working prototypes, and the reuse of existing software components.
+Close collaboration allows for rapid user requirements gathering and design validation throughout the development process.
+Rapid delivery of working prototypes allows for real-time adjustments and ensures that the final product meets user expectations.
+Reusing existing software components saves time and reduces development effort.

-Rapid application development using the RAD method generally takes place in four key phases.
-The first phase is planning, where the team identifies project objectives, available resources and constraints.
-Next comes the modeling phase, when the software architecture and key functionalities are designed.
-The build phase involves developing the software's functionality, focusing on speed and flexibility.
-Finally, the transfer phase involves putting the software into production and training end-users.
-By using these phases of rapid application development, the RAD method makes it possible to deliver functional software quickly, and to adapt to changing project needs.
+Rapid application development using the RAD method typically occurs in four key phases.
+The first phase is the planning phase, where the team identifies project objectives, available resources, and constraints.
+Next, the modeling phase designs the software architecture and key features.
+The build phase develops the software's functionality, focusing on speed and flexibility.
+Finally, the handoff phase involves releasing the software and training end users.
+By utilizing these phases of rapid application development, the RAD method allows for the rapid delivery of functional software and the ability to adapt to changing project needs.

 10.3 Advantages and limitations of the RAD method

-The RAD method offers several advantages, including speed of development, flexibility and ease of collaboration between developers and end-users.
-By enabling rapid delivery of functional prototypes, RAD allows end-users to quickly see results and provide real-time feedback.
-This reduces the risk of errors, and allows functionality to be adjusted in line with real user needs.
-However, the RAD method can present certain limitations, notably a certain instability due to its emphasis on speed.
-What's more, complex projects or those requiring in-depth integration may not be suitable for the RAD method, which favors rapid development of specific functionalities.
-It is therefore important to carefully assess the advantages and limitations of the RAD method before adopting it for a specific project.
+The RAD method offers several advantages, including speed of development, flexibility, and ease of collaboration between developers and end users.
+By enabling rapid delivery of functional prototypes, the RAD method allows end users to quickly see results and provide real-time feedback.
+This helps reduce the risk of errors and allows features to be adjusted based on actual user needs.
+However, the RAD method can have some limitations, including instability due to its emphasis on speed.
+Additionally, complex projects or projects requiring deep integration may not be suitable for the RAD method, which prioritizes rapid development of specific features.
+Therefore, it is important to carefully evaluate the advantages and limitations of the RAD method before adopting it for a specific project.